Assistant Professor of Transformative Leadership

 Betty Jeanne Rueters-Ward’s Starr King journey began as a student, helping launch the school’s Master of Arts in Social Change program.
 As a student leader, she served in a range of capacities beyond the classroom, including co-leading the school’s reaccreditation and strategic planning team; coordinating marketing, recruitment, and advancement efforts; and co-teaching graduate-level courses.
 In her final year of seminary, she was awarded the Jonathan Daniels Fellowship from Episcopal Divinity School for her leadership in social justice movements.

 Betty Jeanne has served on the adjunct faculty since 2007 and the advising faculty since 2014.
 She teaches courses on organizational leadership, functional theology, community organizing, religious-secular coalition building, education/pedagogy, multigenerational ministry, and more.
 Three things that distinguish her teaching approach:

 - Linking theory, reflection and action within and beyond the classroom

-- Curricula that respond to students’ unique passions, interests and goals
+- Customizable curricula that engage students’ unique passions, interests and goals

-- Multi-faceted, interactive online courses that bring virtual learning to life
+- Multi-faceted, interactive courses that bring virtual learning to life

-When asked by my German relatives about my decision to attend and teach at a seminary, I responded: “Dieser Weg ermöglichte mir, meine tiefste Menschlichkeit einzuleben.”
+When asked by her German relatives about her decision to attend and teach at a seminary, she expressed it this way: “Dieser Weg ermöglichte mir, meine tiefste Menschlichkeit einzuleben.”
 Or in English: “This path enabled me to live into my deepest humanity.”